-Art can keep one’s head above water in times of war.
-The Ukrainian poet and filmmaker Iryna Tsilyk explores how these contrasting elements intersect in her first documentary feature The Earth is Blue as an Orange.
+Art can help keep your head above water in times of war.
+The Ukrainian poet and filmmaker Iryna Tsilyk explores how war and art intersect in her first documentary feature The Earth is Blue as an Orange.
 In the region of Donbass, the armed conflict between pro-Russian separatists and the Ukrainian government enters its seventh year of war.
-Anna and her four children employ their confinement to the basement (and underground bomb shelter) to make home movies.
-Mortars and grenades might fall out of the sky, the tensions do not seem to dampen the family’s love for cinema.
-Anna teaches herself how to edit, her eldest daughter Myroslava gets accepted into film school and the other children pick up their musical instruments.
+Anna and her four children use their confinement to the basement (and underground bomb shelter) to make home movies.
+Mortars and grenades might fall out of the sky, but the tension does not seem to dampen the family’s love for cinema.
+Anna teaches herself how to edit, her eldest daughter Myroslava gets accepted into film school, and the other children pick up their musical instruments.

 Tsilyk’s lens zeroes in on the family’s quotidian tribulations while Myroslava wonders how pain, trauma, and war should be depicted in her own short film.
 After winning the Directing Award in the World Cinema Documentary Competition at Sundance, this gripping account of colliding worlds has now made its way to the screens of the Berlinale.
 We chatted with the director after the film’s world premiere in Sundance.

 IC: Where did it all start?
-What was your original scope: Anna’s family or the war?
+What was your original idea: Anna’s family or the war?

 IT: Everything started when the producer, Anna Kapustina, invited me to take part in a project.
 I didn’t know much about it.
 She just said two words: Donbass and children.
 That was enough for me.
 It was a very quick decision.
 Initially, we considered other ideas.
 We have this very cool project in Ukraine, called Yellow Bus.
 Different professional filmmakers organize cinema camps for children in the war zone.
 I participated as a tutor.
 At the start, we were considering shooting a film about the project itself.
 But then I met these two participants Myroslava and Nastia.
 The girls invited me and my team to their hometown, Krasnohorivka, and to their family.
 When we arrived there and met their mother and saw the whole atmosphere of this house and the town, everything changed instantly.
 We decided to start over, with new characters and a new story.
 And at the end of the day, I think we made the right choice.